Glasgow-College-UESTC/ip-lectures/2024/lecture 13 - Double Pointers, Doubly Linked List, Binary Search.md

 # Doubly linked lists: the what 🤔 and why 🤩

-- So far we have covered *singly* linked lists
+- So far we have introduced *singly* linked lists
   + Each node stores the pointer to the next node  (... ➡️ 📦 ➡️ 📦 ➡️ ...)
   + Supports traversal from list beginning (`HEAD`) to end (`TAIL`)